How should investors view VistaGen Therapeutics Inc. (VTGN)?

-In Friday’s session, VistaGen Therapeutics Inc. (NASDAQ:VTGN) marked $0.15 per share, up from $0.15 in the previous session.
-While VistaGen Therapeutics Inc. has overperformed by 1.92%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, VTGN fell by -93.25%, with highs and lows ranging from $2.25 to $0.08, whereas the simple moving average fell by -80.44% in the last 200 days.
+As of Friday, VistaGen Therapeutics Inc.’s (NASDAQ:VTGN) stock closed at $0.12, down from $0.13 the previous day.
+While VistaGen Therapeutics Inc. has underperformed by -6.04%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, VTGN fell by -94.25%, with highs and lows ranging from $2.12 to $0.08, whereas the simple moving average fell by -83.41% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal